This resource has easy-to-use, practical resources on how to make meetings and events more inclusive.

 - How to Make Your Virtual Meetings and Events Accessible to the Disability Community, Rooted in Rights

-We also recommend the following advanced resource on accessibility from Helping Educate to Advance the Rights of Deaf communities (HEARD), “The Revolution Must Be Accessible,” which includes multiple versions:
+We also recommend the following advanced resource on accessibility from Helping Educate to Advance the Rights of Deaf communities (HEARD), “The Revolution Must Be Accessible,” which includes versions in multiple languages and formats:

 How do I ask participants what disability accommodations they might need?